-Due to its poor relations with the Mongls, Russia then began seeking direct contacts with Qing China and the Dzungar Khanate.
+Due to its poor relations with the Mongols, Russia then began seeking direct contacts with Qing China and the Dzungar Khanate.
 On August 27, 1689, Romanov’s Tsarist Russia and the Qing Dynasty signed a treaty at Ford Nerchinsk on the Nevchuu river.
 It was the first document of its kind in the history of Russo-Chinese relations.
 While setting the framework for political and trade relations between the two countries, the document failed to specify the borders, because the Halh region and the Dzungar Khanate did not yet belong to either of the negotiating parties.
-Furthermore, the strenght of the Mongols at that time was roughly equivalent to that of Russia or China.
+Furthermore, the strength of the Mongols at that time was roughly equivalent to that of Russia or China.

 The principles of mutual trade as formulated in this document, historically known as the Treaty of Nerchinsk, attest to the desire of Qing China to restrict commodity exchange between the Halh and Russia as much as possible.

-Prior to this treaty Mongolia had lost territory in the south to the Manchu and in the north of the Russians, and now the remaining central part began feeling the growing pressure on both sides.
+Prior to this treaty, Mongolia had lost territory in the south to the Manchu and in the north of the Russians, and now the remaining central part began feeling the growing pressure on both sides.
 Mongolia was “the baby offer caught between the rocks, as a popular Mongolian folk song puts it.

 The Mongols invaded and attacked China for many generations.
 When China regained its power, the Mongols, thanks to their quick maneuvering skills, escaped north and saved themselves.
-This is the why the Mongols were never defeated by the Chinese.
-However, when Russia proclaimed Siberia and established their border on the northern territory of Mongolia, the Mongols had nowhere to escape.
+This is why the Mongols were never defeated by the Chinese.
+However, when Russia proclaimed Siberia and established its border on the northern territory of Mongolia, the Mongols had nowhere to escape.